 Jump to Section

-The programme is delivered in partnership between the University and Health Services Executive (HSE), the University responsible for student education and the HSE responsible for provision and supervision of clinical placements.
-Students spend about 45% of their time in class learning, studying, and carrying out supervised research and about 55% on clinical placements.
-Each student is offered a specified purpose contract of employment for 3 years as a Trainee Clinical Psychologist with the HSE or other healthcare organisations.
+The programme is delivered in partnership between the University and Health Services Executive (HSE) and other organisations.
+Trainees spend about 45% of their time at UCC, studying, and carrying out supervised research and about 55% on clinical placements.
+Each student is offered a specified purpose contract of employment for 3 years as a Trainee Clinical Psychologist with the HSE or other organisations.

-As placements can be located anywhere in Ireland, trainees must be available to travel to, and as required for, placement activities.
-Application to the programme is considered acceptance by candidates that they are prepared to travel the required distances.
+Most placements will be located in the Cork / Kerry region.
+However, they may be located anywhere in Ireland.
+Trainees must be available to travel to placements beyond Cork city.
+Application to the programme is considered acceptance by candidates that they are prepared to travel as such.

-As well as completing placements and study in Adult Mental Health, Intellectual Disability and Autism, Child and Adolescent Mental Health, and Elective areas, trainees also receive support for Personal and Professional Development, and an advanced training in clinical research leading to a thesis research portfolio.
+As well as completing placements and study in Adult Mental Health, Intellectual Disability and Autism, Child and Adolescent Mental Health, and Elective areas, trainees also receive support for Personal and Professional Development, and an advanced training in clinical research leading to a research thesis.

 The selection process for the D.Clin.Psych. is composed of two stages:

 - Applicants must be eligible for graduate registration with the Psychological Society of Ireland.